 Special Educational Needs

-Where it is felt that a student may benefit from a reduced curriculum in order to consolidate their learning across other curriculum subjects, the school will consider a student taking a course based on the development of study skills.
+Curriculum adaptation and small group interventions can provide more tailored support for our students.
+Careful planning with the Inclusion Department, Head of Year and family occurs throughout a young person’s time at SPH.
+Where it is felt that a student may benefit from a reduced curriculum in order to consolidate their learning across other subjects, the school will consider a student taking a course based on the development of study skills.

-Speech and Language work is undertaken in small groups or with individuals.
-In these sessions the students look at the way in which language is used to infer meaning.
-The students have the opportunity to explore the language used in texts they are studying.
-The students also work on their verb tenses, active listening and sequencing information skills.
+Speech, Language and Communication interventions are undertaken in small groups or with individuals.
+In these sessions the students look at the way in which language is used in a range of contexts and have opportunity to learn though practice in a reassuring environment.

 Our Learning Mentor and Child Looked After Learning Mentor work with students in one to one or groups to develop social skills or emotional resilience skills they need in school and in the real world.
 Students with high anxiety, low self esteem, a lack of resilience or difficulties with emotional regulation are well supported at SPH.
 Our Learning Mentors are skilled in helping our students to build resilience, positive self worth and achieve positive mental health.

 Extra curricular learning opportunities are provided by the Inclusion department including the support of homework when agreed with the SENCO and pastoral team.